garcias/comp-chem-lab/jmol-console.md

     load H2O.mol

-Load all models from a GAMESS output file of a Hessian calculation, containing the coordinates, bonds, molecular orbitals, and normal mode vibrations of ethane.
+Load all models from a GAMESS output file, containing the coordinates, bonds, and molecular orbitals of ethane.
+If it was a Hessian calculation, also loads normal mode vibrations and frequencies, which can be animated.

     load ethane-1.out

-To retrieve a model form PubChem, prefix its PubChem name or id with a colon (`:`).
+To retrieve a model from PubChem, prefix its PubChem name or id with a colon (`:`).
 For RCSB, prefix its PDB id with equals (`=`).
 The following commands load caffeine (from PubChem), paracetamol (PubChem 1983), and streptavidin (PDB 1STP).

     load :caffeine
     load :1983